uw-dims/trident-training-manual/docs/source/memberlifecycle.rst

 ..

-This will take you to an editor page where you can write up your new wiki page.
+This will open an editor page where the new wiki page can be written (:ref:`userWikiEditNewPage`).

 .. _userWikiEditNewPage: